j1fig/importo/README.md

 ## Testing

 Tests are ran via `tox` to cover supported Python version.
-As such simply run
+As such simply run `tox` from the root of the repository, while ensuring you have the required python versions accessible to `tox`.

+For quick feedback you can also parallelize envs via
 ```
-$ tox
+$ tox run-parallel
 ```

-from the root of the repository, whilst you have the required python versions accessible to `tox`.

 ### Other